magoo/minimalist-risk-management/INTERVIEW.md

 **🔨 Break the rules:** This document helps move a discussion along, but great interviews go off script and dive in.

-**📋 Capture notes:** Balance mindful conversation with notetaking.
-Allocate time afterwards to jot down your memory.
+**📋 Capture notes:** Balance conversation and notetaking.
 Work with a partner if possible.

 ---